Atticus29/population-fragmentation/README.md

-# DraggleSimulator: and Open Source Web Application for Teaching Genetic Drift
+# DraggleSimulator: An Open Source Web Application for Teaching Genetic Drift

 By: Mark Fisher
 January, 2019 - July, 2019